erichthen/kbtsupport/README.md

 - appointment reminder function
 - when client cancels or reschedules, available slots must be updated to accomidate the opening
 - invoice sending (parents invoice goes away for the month when invoice is sent, also resets at beginning of each new month)
+- Test adding a client with an email, and registering with a different email than the one added

 ### hosting and transitioning